datawire/ambassador-docs/docs/emissary/1.14/howtos/consul.md

   ```
   kubectl apply -f consul-resolver.yaml
   ```
-   For more information about resolver configuration, see the [resolver reference documentation](../../topics/running/resolvers).

    The ConsulResolver is Opt-In.
 In other words, after applying the ConsulResolver you need to add `resolver: consul-dc1` in each Mapping that you want to use this resolver for.
 Otherwise it will use your default resolver, and the service associated with that Mapping will not be registered in Consul.